 MESSAGE FROM THE PRINCIPAL

 After a much deserved summer break for students, faculty, and staff, the start of the new year is finally here.
 We are extremely excited that we will soon have students back in the building and classes underway.
-Our aim is to do everything we can to ensure that students will be able to learn in-person, 5 days per week.
-I see the 21-22 school year as our opportunity to forge ahead, continuing to do what we do best--foster learning in our students.
+Our aim is to do everything we can to ensure lost learning is recovered and that new learning takes place.
+I see the 22-23 school year as our opportunity to forge ahead, continuing to do what we do best--foster learning in our students.

 We would like to introduce our the new faculty members: